 What followed was a lengthy and friendly debate with many varying responses.
 Those responses certainly didn’t surprise me.
 However, a clear winner throughout the conversation happened to be a country’s culture, closely followed by food.

 However, other responses came to the fore, and the variety of reactions I got through the conversation had me thinking about all the ideas that inspire people to travel.
-Hence, turning the twitter debate into a blog post with several reasons included why travel is indeed inspiring to so many people worldwide.
+Hence, turning the twitter debate into a blog post for several reasons, including why travel is encouraging to so many people worldwide.

 Therefore, what is the leading reasons which inspire you to travel the world?
-Let’s find out the enormous appeal to galivanting and the motivation behind an adventure to a faraway place.
+Let’s find out the enormous appeal of galivanting and the motivation behind an adventure to a faraway place.

 What Inspires you to travel and Hit the Road More Often

 Let’s begin with a quote, a longwinded quote by a guy named Terry Pratchett, who I think nails it when it comes to inspiration for travel.

 “Why do you go away?
 So that you can come back.
 So that you can see the place you came from with new eyes and extra colours.
 And the people there see you differently, too.
 Coming back to where you started is not the same as never leaving.”

 ― Terry Pratchett, A Hat Full of Sky

 Culture is an incredible thing, and it’s well worth a trip abroad to see how different cultures can be from country to country.